 Buildings are the primary source of energy use, resource consumption, and greenhouse gas (GHG) emissions.
 In the District, as of 2016, residential and commercial buildings accounted for 73% of total energy consumption.
-The city's success at reducing emissions depends on reducing its energy use and reliance on fossil fuels by improving performance of existing buildings and expanding renewable energy sources.
+The city's success at reducing emissions depends on reducing its energy use and reliance on fossil fuels by improving the performance of existing buildings and expanding renewable energy sources.

 Recent changes to local law and building codes mandate green building requirements in new construction, larger renovations, as well as projects on District-owned buildings.
-In addition, the District of Columbia recently passed a law that requires electricity to be provided from 100% renewable energy sources by 2032 and mandates that private buildings greater than 10,000 sf must meet energy efficiency standards starting in 2026 year.
-Future modifications to the building code are expected to include new performance standards for existing buildings, regardless of building type or size.
+In addition, the District of Columbia recently passed a law that requires electricity to be provided from 100% renewable energy sources by 2032 and mandates that existing buildings greater than 50,000 sf must meet energy efficiency standards starting in 2021 with that threshold dropping to 10,000 sf in 2026.
 Adoption of a net-zero energy building code-one that shifts away from fossil fuels-is expected in the District by 2026 for commercial new construction and 2022 for residential.